ninfueng/GUINNESS/README.md

 ## TODO:
 - [x] Qcursor fixing.
+- [ ] Update with newer version of Chainer or Pytorch.

 ## -------------------------------------------------------------------------------------------
 This GUI based framework includes both a training on a GPU, and a bitstream generation for an FPGA using the Xilinx Inc. SDSoC.
 This tool uses the Chainer deep learning framework to train a binarized CNN.
 Also, it uses optimization techniques for an FPGA implementation.
 Details are shown in following papers: